tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-mailer.md

     assertThat(response.getStatusCode()).isEqualTo(expectedStatus.value());

-    // if the status code is OK, then we should have caled the API
+    // if the status code is OK, then we should have caled the API if (expectedStatus == HttpStatus.OK) {
-    //   - otherwise we should have returned early and NOT called the API if (expectedStatus == HttpStatus.OK) {
         verify(sendGridClient).api(apiRequestCaptor.capture());
         Request request = apiRequestCaptor.getValue();